 By comparison, competitor websites broadly tend to play showreel-type videos, ie, general please-all videos – rather like scatter guns.

-Yet this site www.rossiterandco.com has a 1% bounce rate.
+Yet this site www.rossiterandco.com has a much lower bounce rate.

-Which means the video – and the whole page – has an extraordinarily high level of acceptability.
+Which means the video – and the whole page – has a high level of acceptability.

 Part of the secret is in the subtle points in the storyline, which focuses on the differentiators – the levels of service and production provided.